whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/01-mold-making/01-09-digital-catalog-assignment-overview.md

 ### Additional Writing to Include

-- notes that you take in class about technical processes, critique feedback, assignment information, and any other information you write down
+- Notes that you take in class about technical processes, critique feedback, assignment information, and any other information you write down
-- writing about your ideations.
+- Writing about your ideations.
 While ideations are often visual sketches, it is also important to ideate via writing and at a a minimum to write down what your sketches are of, swo your future self can remember
 - Responses to assignment readings and reflections on other course related reading you do during the semester.
 - All other related and relevant items to your engagement with the course not listed above

-## End of Semester Digital Catalog Presentation / Submission

-Organize all of the weekly studio progress reports, assignments, writings, and other relevant materials into a single presentable document.
-This should be a PDF, and can contain links to online content such as video or interactive media.
-The documentation should be easily reviewable and contain text explanation of what is displayed.